0xSarkar/fullstack-starter/README.md

 Don't start a new SaaS project from scratch.
 Use this starter.
 You get:

 - **Backend**: A fully typed backend with Fastify, PostgreSQL, Kysely, and TypeBox
-- **Frontend**: A modern React frontend with Vite, TanStack Router, Shadcn UI, and Zustand
+- **Frontend**: A modern React frontend with Vite, TanStack Router, Shadcn UI, and Tanstack Query
 - **Admin UI**: An Admin UI for user management (roles, activate/deactivate)
 - **Typesafety**: Typesafety between frontend and backend with shared schemas
 - **Auth**: Built-in auth (email/password + Google), user roles, and secure password reset